DecisionToolkit/dsntk-book/src/user-guide/subcommands/command-srv.md

 # Serving DMN models

-The core function of DSNTK is serving DMN models.
+The core function of ^dsntk is serving DMN models.
 The DMN™ specification precisely defines XML interchange format of decision models.
-XML files containing decision models are loaded and processed by DSNTK server and exposed as a set of JSON endpoints.
+XML files containing decision models are loaded and processed by ^dsntk server and exposed as a set of JSON endpoints.
 Each endpoint represents a single invocable defined in the decision model.
 Calling an endpoint is equivalent to executing a decision, business knowledge model or decision service.

-To explain in details, how to run and use the DSNTK server (a.k.a. _DMN runtime_), we assume that DSNTK examples are saved in **examples** directory and the current directory contains ONLY **examples** directory:
+To explain in details, how to run and use the ^dsntk server (a.k.a. _DMN runtime_), we assume that ^dsntk examples are saved in **examples** directory and the current directory contains ONLY **examples** directory:

 ```shell